 Phonics Scheme.
 Research through online and the English Teaching Hub sessions led to the purchasing of access to the Twinkl DFE validated scheme.
-The impact of this on pupils will not be seen until the scheme has been embedded through the academic year 2022-2023.
+The impact of this has seen data rise to inline with county and national levels.

 Timetables programme of study - measured through impact of teaching scheme plus use of TTrockstars for recall time.
-Speed of recall examples from SEP 22 to Sep 23 initial 16.67 per timetable question to 0.92 per timetable question, 12.14 per timetable question to 7.55 per timetable question and from March 22 to Sep 22 7.06 to 4.88).
+Speed of recall examples from SEP 23 to Sep 24 initial 16.67 per timetable question to 0.92 per timetable question, 12.14 per timetable question to 7.55 per timetable question and from March 2023 to Sep 24 7.06 to 4.88).
 Other support and strategies could have impacted on this data, but it is clear that rapid improvement has been seen.